 This image shows a lot of reverse video, they were normally white text on black.
 I believe they also could be configured like a contemporary IBM 3270 for "greenscreen" green on black or amber.
 There also was an ET series (shown below), a more modern version of the TD monitor (shown above, an 800 I believe).
 My desk had an SR model iirc, unlike these two.

-In my reimagined context, the domain GUI (DGUI) or SPO is just the smalltalk code which is developed to run in Squeak 5 or later from desktop or web in support of domain space.
+In my reimagined context, SPO is just the smalltalk code which is developed to run in Squeak 5.3 or later from desktop or web in support of domain space.

-- FileList adapted for DCP file system model
+- FileList proven/adapted for MCP file system model

 - CommandShell adapted for mcpcms.

-"DGUI" could be somewhat misleading, since here "domain" refers only to the MCP/DCP aspect of domain space GUI, which is strictly smalltalk.
-More broadly anything that could run on a node could produce a native or web UI.
+"DGUI" could be somewhat misleading, since here "domain" refers only to the GUI aspect of domain space as such.
+In fact. anything that could run on a node could produce a native GUI or web UI.
 The Domains GUI prefers Smalltalk on aesthetic as well as practical grounds but redvant is also used and many embedded systems have their own none of which are what is meant by 'DGUI' in the narrow sense of this page.

 "Supervisory Print Out"